Hampus Skoglund

-Erik Hampus Skoglund (born 1 March 2004) is a Swedish footballer who plays as a right-back for Hammarby IF in Allsvenskan.
+Erik Hampus Skoglund (born 1 March 2004) is a Swedish professional footballer who plays as a right-back for Hammarby IF in Allsvenskan.

 Club career

 The Täby native Skoglund played football for the local football club IK Frej until he was 17 years old, choosing to join Stockholm side Hammarby IF and its youth academy.
 In 2023, Skoglund was moved to the senior squad of Hammarby's farm team, Hammarby TFF.
 Together with HTFF, he participated in 13 games and scored one goal in the Swedish third tier, Ettan Norra.

 On the 15th of March 2024, Hammarby announced Skoglund had signed a four-year contract with the club, joining the senior squad.
 He made his senior debut as a starter in the premiere round of the 2024 Allsvenskan season against Kalmar FF, which was won 3–1.